dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 For scheduling and running tasks, Azure offers a [Scheduler](https://azure.microsoft.com/en-us/services/scheduler/).
 It allows you to:

-- Call services inside or outside of Azure
+- Call services inside or outside of Azure.
-- Run jobs on any schedule
+- Run jobs on any schedule.
-- Use Azure Storage queues for long-running or offline jobs
+- Use Azure Storage queues for long-running or offline jobs.
-- Invoke Azure Service Bus queues
+- Invoke Azure Service Bus queues.

 Check out [how to create and manage jobs using the Scheduler](https://docs.microsoft.com/en-us/azure/scheduler/scheduler-get-started-portal).